w3c/web-roadmaps/README.md

 * `feature`: in case the reference to the specification would benefit from being more specific than the specification as a whole, the `feature` property allows to add the name of the specific feature (see e.g. the [reference to the HTMLMediaElement interface in the HTML5 specification](data/htmlmediaelement.json)).
 * `title`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/) and to [Specref](https://www.specref.org/), the `title` property should be set to the title of the specification.
 * `edDraft`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/) and to [Specref](https://www.specref.org/), or when these APIs do not know the URL of the Editor's Draft for the specification, the `edDraft` property should contain the URL of the Editor's Draft of the specification.
+* `repository`: when the repository of the specification cannot be determined automatically, the `repository` property should contain the URL of the repository that contains the source of the Editor's Draft of the specification
 * `wgs`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/) and to [Specref](https://www.specref.org/), the `wgs` property should be an array of objects describing the groups that are producing the spec; each such object should have a `url` property with a link to the group's home page, and a `label` property with the name of the group.
 * `publisher`: the organization that published the specification.
 The framework automatically computes the publisher for W3C, WHATWG, and IETF specifications.
 * `informative`: when the specification is unknown to the [W3C API](https://w3c.github.io/w3c-api/), set the `informative` property to `true` to tell the framework that it only contains informative content or that it will be (or has been) published as a Group Note and not as a Recommendation.
 * `evergreen`: from time to time, specifications remain as drafts indefinitely but are continuously updated and can be considered stable whenever a new version is published.
 Set the `evergreen` property to `true` when the specification can always be used as a reference, no matter where it is on the Recommendation track.
+* `seeAlso`: a list of other resources that could be worth looking at in relation with the specification.
+The `seeAlso` property should be an array of objects that have a `url` property set to the URL of the resource, a `label` property set to the title of the resource, and optionally a `kind` property that specifies the kind of resource as a string.
+The links are rendered in the "See also" column.
+The whole list is rendered by default, the `kind` value can be used to filter resources in some cases.
+See [Customizing summary tables](#customizing-summary-tables) for details.

 Here is an example of a JSON file that describes the "Intersection Observer" specification:
 ```json